MedMen

-MedMen Enterprises, or MedMen, is a publicly-traded, United States-based cannabis company with operations in California, Nevada, Arizona, Florida, Illinois, New York, and Massachusetts.

-MedMen owns and operates 29 retail stores and 6 cultivation facilities.
-It is currently licensed to expand its footprint to 65 retail locations.
-Its stock trades on the Canadian Securities Exchange under the ticker symbol MMEN.
-MedMen is also traded over-the-counter in the United States under the ticker symbol MMNFF.
+MedMen Enterprises was a United States-based cannabis company.
+At its peak, it had operations in California, Nevada, Arizona, Florida, Illinois, New York, and Massachusetts.
+MedMen owns and operates 29 retail stores and 6 cultivation facilities and is currently licensed to expand its footprint to 65 retail locations.
+Its stock began trading on the Canadian Securities Exchange under the ticker symbol MMEN in 2018.
+The CSE suspended trading of MedMen's stocks on January 8, 2024 pursuant to cease trade orders from the Ontario Securities Commission and British Columbia Securities Commission, and the stocks were delisted on May 16, 2024.
+MedMen was also traded over-the-counter in the United States under the ticker symbol MMNFF.
 MedMen is based in Culver City, California and has more than 1,000 employees.

 History

 MedMen was co-founded in 2010 by Adam Bierman and Andrew Modlin.
-In an interview with Green Entrepreneur, the pair said they saw a business opportunity in the emerging cannabis industry and a chance to redefine society's relationship with cannabis.
+In an interview with Green Entrepreneur, the pair said they saw a business opportunity in the emerging cannabis industry and a chance to "redefine society's relationship with cannabis".
 In 2018, MedMen West Hollywood was one of the first cannabis retail stores to open in California after the state's recreational cannabis laws went into effect.
 MedMen opened its first branded retail outlets in New York and in Nevada in 2018, and opened its first medical marijuana dispensary in Florida in 2019.

-In April 2018, the company opened MedMen Mustang, a 45,000 square-foot greenhouse and manufacturing facility near Reno, Nevada with expectations of producing 10,000 pounds of high-quality cannabis annually.
+In April 2018, the company opened MedMen Mustang, a 45,000 square-foot greenhouse and manufacturing facility near Reno, Nevada with expectations of producing 10,000 pounds of cannabis annually.

 In May 2018, MedMen began construction on a second 45,000-square-foot cannabis factory in Desert Hot Springs, California.
 It was scheduled to open in early 2019.

 MedMen went public on the Canadian Stock Exchange via a reverse takeover (RTO).
 The company listed under the stock ticker symbol MMEN on May 29, 2018.

 In June 2018, MedMen announced its acquisition of a nursery and retail license to build 25 stores in Florida.

 In the second half of 2018, MedMen acquired dispensaries in Arizona, Northern California, and Illinois.
 The company also initiated a $682 million acquisition of PharmaCann, although the deal eventually fell through.
 The acquisition would have set a record for the largest U.S.-based cannabis company buyout.
-The deal would have expanded the number of retail licenses owned by MedMen to 66 across 12 states, and increased MedMen's total cultivation or production facility licenses to 13.
+The board decided the money would be better spent in increasing market share naturally.